 There are quite a few (disposable) diaper choices.
 Wirecutter has an excellent analysis of many diaper brands, and concluded that Up&Up, Parent's Choice, and Pampers were worth their value, with Pampers earning the "Upgrade pick" for better-performing but also more expensive.
 They also concluded that eco-friendly diapers perform as well as Up&Up/Parent's Choice, but are 2-3x more expensive.
 My Mom's a Nerd also has a fairly comprehensive disposable diaper brand comparison.

 Our philosophy, as it is with many regular purchases, is to try a cheaper brand, and if it works, great, but if it doesn't, consider spending a little bit more for a higher quality product (store brand Oreos = bad; store brand oatmeal = fine).
 We started with Up&Up diapers, and while there were some blowouts, we also had a few Pampers samples/gifts and they didn't seem to reduce the frequency of blowouts.
 In fact, we used a gifted box of Mickey Mouse themed Huggies, and anecdotally noticed more blowouts (granted, we were in Disney World, so lots of things were different).
-Our baby boy didn't have diaper rash - so they worked for us.
-We're also not really drawn to the eco-friendly, all-natural brands, and our baby's bottom wasn't sensitive enough to warrant trying them.
+And our baby boy didn't have diaper rash with Up&Up - so they worked for us.

 For the sake of comparison, if we had used a different brand, how much would we have paid for diapers?
-I took the prices from Target, Walmart, and Costco in Mar 2021, including any click-to-clip manufacturer's coupons and discounting all diapers/wipes you can buy at Target at 20%.
+I checked prices from Target, Walmart, and Costco in March 2021, including any click-to-clip manufacturer's coupons and discounting all diapers/wipes you can buy at Target at 20%.
 Details in this spreadsheet.
 Efficiency is Everything also has a cost/diaper analysis, although he doesn't discount Target diapers, so I found it less useful.

 Costs for diapers and wipes, using actual amounts of sizes we used in the first year: